J-Paten/bjj-website/README.md

 # Description

-NOCOBJJ is a Martial Art Academy and this project implements a new look to their website!
+NOCOBJJ is a Martial Art Academy and this project implements a new look to their exisiting website!

 ## What I Used: